medihack/redux-pouchdb-plus/README.md

 plain Javascript data types.
 If you set `immutable` to `true` just make sure to only use immutable data structures!

-## Note
+## Notes

-The current behavior is to have a document relative to the reducer that looks like:
+The current behavior is to have one document for each persisted reducer that looks like:

 ``` js
 {